bglebrun/CENG447Lab0/README.md

 ## Getting Started

 Pull down, edit the ```PORT``` variable in the [Makefile](https://github.com/bglebrun/CENG447Lab0/blob/master/Makefile#L18), you can check this the lazy way with the Arduino IDE or look for the port in your devices in windows.
+I'd know how to do this if linux/osx was my daily driver but meh

 ### Prerequisistes
 * avr-dude